TranDat1114/MemeGen-LTW/README.md

 🚀🎉 Welcome to Meme Generator NFT - where your memes become legendary and make you rich (or at least internet-famous)! 😂💎 Have you ever created a meme so good that you thought, "This deserves to be in a museum"? 🖼️ Well, now it can be—on the blockchain! ⛓️ Turn your spicy 🌶️, hilarious 🤣, and chaotic 🤯 memes into NFTs and let the world bid for your humor.
 One does not simply make memes for free anymore. 💰🔥💸

-🚀 Welcome to Meme Generator NFT - where your memes become legendary and make you rich (or at least internet-famous)!
-Have you ever created a meme so good that you thought, "This deserves to be in a museum"?
-Well, now it can be—on the blockchain!
-Turn your spicy, hilarious, and chaotic memes into NFTs and let the world bid for your humor.
-One does not simply make memes for free anymore. 💰🔥

 Meme Generator NFT is a platform that allows users to create, edit memes in the style of Imgflip, and convert them into NFTs.
 Users can browse, buy, sell, and trade meme NFTs on the platform.

 ## Features 🎭🔥